AWS Bedrock with .NET: Conversational AI Converse API

 {

-new Message { Role = "user", Content = new List<ContentBlock> { new ContentBlock { Text = "My order hasn't arrived yet." } } },
+new Message { Role = "user", Content = new List<ContentBlock> { new ContentBlock { Text = "My order hasn't arrived yet.
+I ordered it last week." } } },

 new Message { Role = "assistant", Content = new List<ContentBlock> { new ContentBlock { Text = "I'm sorry to hear that.
-Can you provide your order number?" } } },
+Can you provide your order number?
+And what's your delivery address region?" } } },

 };